Medvedev–Tsitsipas rivalry

-Association of Tennis Professionals (ATP) players Daniil Medvedev and Stefanos Tsitsipas have faced each other 11 times since 2018, with Medvedev leading the rivalry, 7–4.
+Association of Tennis Professionals (ATP) players Daniil Medvedev and Stefanos Tsitsipas have faced each other 14 times since 2018, with Medvedev leading the rivalry, 10–4.
 They are considered to be two of the best tennis players of their generation.
 According to the BBC, "The pair have long had a spiky relationship and, while there is respect and cordiality, an element of drama always appears when they meet".

-Medvedev won his first five matches against Tsitsipas, but Tsitsipas has won four of their last six.